Industries We Serve

 The US pulp, paper, and paperboard mill industry includes about 150 companies with combined annual revenue of more than $80 billion.
 The average person uses 121 pounds of paper every year.

 Heavy Process Industries

-Management Controls' Software Suite partners well with additional heavy process industries including, but not limited to pharmaceuticals, pulp and paper, automotive, and rubber manufacturing.
+Management Controls' Software Suite partners well with additional heavy process industries including, but not limited to pharmaceuticals, automotive, and rubber manufacturing.